-What you need to know about allergies in Singapore
+What You Need to Know about Allergies in Singapore

 Whether it’s itching, sneezing, or wheezing, most of you are probably familiar with at least one of the burdensome symptoms caused by allergies.
-Allergies are on the rise worldwide, and Singapore is no stranger to the increasing prevalence of this chronic condition.
-In fact, 13.1% of people in Singapore suffer from allergic rhinitis, aka hay fever.
+Allergies are on the rise worldwide, affecting approximately 40% of the world’s population.

-Allergic reactions can range from more manageable and common symptoms such as itchy eyes or fatigue, to more severe and even life-threatening symptoms such as near-fatal asthma attacks and anaphylactic shock, where the body’s blood pressure suddenly drops and the airways become narrow.
-With this in mind, the importance of accessing quality medical treatment for our allergies is nothing to sneeze about.
+Allergic reactions can range from more typical and manageable symptoms such as itchy eyes or fatigue, to even severe and life-threatening symptoms such as asthma attacks and anaphylactic shock, where the body’s blood pressure suddenly drops and the airways contract, causing difficulty in breathing.

-Why are allergies increasing in prevalence?
+Why are Allergies Increasing in Prevalence?

-What is an allergy?
+What Is an Allergy?

-Common allergens in Singapore
+Common Allergens in Singapore

 - Dust mites: These tiny microscopic relatives of the spider live and multiply easily in warm and humid weather.
 The National University Hospital of Singapore (NUH) reports that 9 out of 100 people have a dust mite allergy, and are allergic to dust mite droppings in particular.